julieraptor/DIFFSINGER-LIEE-Immortal-Idol/README.md

 ### Redistribution

 Do not redistribute any part of this database.
-Link to this page to show where to download LIEE DIFF-SVC AI.
+Link to this page to show where to download Diffsinger LIEE : Immortal Idol.

 You are free to share rendered singing vocals created with this database.

 You are allowed to use this model for pretraining.

-If you used this model for pre-training, **please indicate that you used LIEE DIFF-SVC AI for pre-training** wherever you post samples of your database.
+If you used this model for pre-training, **please indicate that you used Diffsinger LIEE : Immortal Idol for pre-training** wherever you post samples of your database.

+You can use Diffsinger LIEE : Immortal Idol as a multispeaker source for a Diffsinger database.

 Do not release a model for pre-training other models if it has already been pre-trained with LIEE.